mikelovskij/bruco/README.md

 2015-02-24 - corrected typo in options lenght -> length
            - implemented parallel processing 2015-06-11 - using gw_data_find to locate the GWF files
+2015-06-16 - added calibration transfer function option
+           - added expanduser to all paths to allow use of ~